stasson/vue-mdc-adapter/README.md

 ## A [Vue.JS](https://vuejs.org) wrapper around Google's [Material Component for the Web](https://material.io/components/web/).

+> __Update__:
+> Requires vue 2.4.2 as peer dependency.
+> Starting v0.0.35, most of the MDC component are supported.
+> Focus is now on validation and keeping up with MDC updates.

 ### Getting Started
-> requires vue 2.4.2 as peer dependency

 #### NPM